Harold Zvi Schiffrin

-Harold Zvi Schiffrin (born September 26, 1922) is professor of East Asian Studies and Sociology at the Hebrew University of Jerusalem and the founder of East Asian studies in Israel.
+Harold Zvi Schiffrin (הרולד צבי שיפרין; 26 September 1922 – 25 July 2024) was an American-born Israeli sociologist and intelligence officer.
+He was a professor of East Asian Studies and Sociology at the Hebrew University of Jerusalem and the founder of East Asian studies in Israel.

 Biography

-Harold Zvi Schiffrin was born in 1922 in Rochester, NY.
+Harold Zvi Schiffrin was born on 26 September 1922 in Rochester, New York.
 In 1943, as a college student, he was conscripted into the US Army and stationed at the Pacific front.
 During his service, he was stationed at Camp Ritchie and is considered to be part of the Ritchie Boys.
-The army sent him to University of California, Berkeley, to study Chinese language and culture (1943–44); upon graduating he was stationed in Manila, where there was at the time a large community of Chinese immigrants.
-In 1948, he immigrated to Israel in the framework of MACHAL (overseas volunteers).
-Between 1955 and 1957 he returned to Berkeley and completed his M.A. in Chinese Studies under the supervision of Robert A. Scalapino.
-He returned to Israel to pursue his PhD under S.N.
+The army sent him to University of California, Berkeley, to study Chinese language and culture (1943–44); upon graduating, he was stationed in Manila, where there was at the time a large community of Chinese immigrants.
+In 1948, he settled in Mandatory Palestine to serve in the Mahal during the Arab-Israeli War.
+Between 1955 and 1957, he returned to Berkeley and completed his M.A. in Chinese Studies under the supervision of Robert A. Scalapino.
+He later pursued his PhD in Israel under S.N.
 Eisenstadt.
-In 1961 he received his PhD from the Department of Sociology, the Hebrew University and continued with postdoctoral research at Harvard University.
+In 1961, he received his PhD from the Department of Sociology, the Hebrew University and continued with postdoctoral research at Harvard University.